itemis/itemis-blog/README.md

 }
 ```

-The [Eclipse GEF](https://www.eclipse.org/gef/) DOT Graph view is able to visualize such Graphviz *.dot files within Eclipse Workbench UI:
+The [Eclipse GEF](https://www.eclipse.org/gef/) DOT Graph view is able to visualize such Graphviz *.dot files within the Eclipse Workbench UI:

 ![1_HelloWorldGrammarVisualization.png](images/1_HelloWorldGrammarVisualization.png)

-The visualization of the Eclipse GEF DOT Xtext grammar ([Dot.xtext](https://github.com/eclipse/gef/blob/master/org.eclipse.gef.dot/src/org/eclipse/gef/dot/internal/language/Dot.xtext)) looks like this:
+The visualization of the Eclipse GEF DOT Xtext grammar ([Dot.xtext](https://github.com/eclipse/gef/blob/master/org.eclipse.gef.dot/src/org/eclipse/gef/dot/internal/language/Dot.xtext)):

 ![2_DotGrammarVisualization.png](images/2_DotGrammarVisualization.png)

-The visualization of the Xtext grammar itself ([Xtext.xtext](https://github.com/eclipse/xtext-core/blob/master/org.eclipse.xtext/src/org/eclipse/xtext/Xtext.xtext)) is as follows:
+The visualization of the Xtext grammar itself ([Xtext.xtext](https://github.com/eclipse/xtext-core/blob/master/org.eclipse.xtext/src/org/eclipse/xtext/Xtext.xtext)):

 ![3_XtextGrammarVisualization.png](images/3_XtextGrammarVisualization.png)

 And how does the visualization of your Xtext grammar looks like?
 We hope you will share your solution with us!

-We are also open to any sugessions on how this Xtext grammar visualization could be improved.
+We are also open to any suggestions/contributions to improve the Xtext grammar visualization in the future!

-By the way, you can read more about the Xtext Framework in the Xtext FAQ "1001 Tipps & Tricks":
+By the way, you can read more about the Xtext framework in the Xtext FAQ "1001 Tipps & Tricks":